UPennEoR/radionopy/README.md

 (http://sourceforge.net/projects/ionfr/) considerably more powerful and flexible.

-The general flow goes like this, and I have tried indicate where in the code the various bits are currently implemented.
+The general flow goes like this, based on ionFRM.py, and I have tried indicate where in the code the various bits are currently implemented.

 - determine which IONEX file you need for a given day of interest.
   Currently implemented in getIONEXfile.py